 The wedding day stress of having all eyes on you can lead to crash diets and crazy workout sessions.
-Don’t fall into the diet myths and fitness pitfalls.
 Of course, you want to look and feel your best, but don’t let that come at the price of compromising other aspects of your health or even gaining weight in the end.
-While there’s hundreds of fad diets and tricks to that claim you can lose 20 pounds in two weeks, looking and feeling great doesn’t happen overnight.
-Yes, you can lose a few pounds in a few days, but those pounds won’t stay off and you certainly won’t be feeling your best.
+While there’s hundreds of fad diets and exercises that claim you can lose 20 pounds in two weeks, looking and feeling great doesn’t happen overnight.
+Yes, you can lose a few pounds in a few days, but those pounds won’t stay off unless you make permanent changes to your lifestyle.
 Start slow and stay steady on your journey to a better you, and by your wedding day you’ll be looking and feeling better than ever.
 Here’s a few health myths and pitfalls to avoid on your way to the altar.

-Cutting back on fat is great, but it isn’t the “go to” diet that will help you keep off the pounds.
-Don’t you remember the Snackwell fad back a few decades ago that had people scarfing down boxes of low fat cookies?
-Of course, the cookies are low in fat, but eating 20 of them isn’t going to help your bottom line.
-Cutting fat means watching the sugar and other additives put in to make things low fat still taste good.
-Calories are still calories so even though your food might not be stuffed with fat, eating a large amount of that no fat food still stuffs your body with extra calories.
-Read the label so you know exactly what you are putting in your body.
+Cutting back on fat consumption is great, but it shouldn’t be the go-to diet that will help you keep off the pounds.
+Don’t you remember the SnackWell fad a few decades ago that had people scarfing down boxes of low-fat cookies?
+Of course, the cookies are low in fat, but eating 20 of them at a time isn’t going to help your bottom line.
+Often, processed low-fat foods have extra sugar and additives to make them still taste good.
+Calories are still calories, so even though your food might not be full of fat on the nutrition facts, eating a large amount of it still stuffs your body with extra calories.
+Read the food label so you know exactly what you are putting in your body.

-You may feel the need to just go crazy with your workout a month before the wedding.
-Going from zero to hero on the treadmill might not be the best trick.
-You can spend hours at the gym sweating and feeling great, but it won’t do any good if you burn out.
-That first week you might feel pumped and ready to rule the world with your workout.
-If your body isn’t used to the burn, by week three you might be clinging to your bed instead of the elliptical.
+You may feel the need to go crazy with your workout routine a month before the wedding, but going from zero to hero on the treadmill might not be the best trick.
+You can spend hours at the gym sweating and feeling great, but it won’t do any good if you eventually burn out.
+That first week you might feel pumped and ready to rule the world with your workout, but if your body isn’t used to the burn, by week three you might be clinging to your bed instead of the elliptical.
 Let your workout build over time.
-Slowly start working out months before your wedding and you’ll notice your body will be able to do more and more over time.
-One day you’ll look down at the treadmill and realize you’ve been jogging two miles without a fuss.
+Slowly start exercising months before your wedding, and you’ll notice your body will be able to do more and more over time.
+Eventually, you’ll look down at the treadmill and realize you’ve been jogging for two miles without a fuss.
 You’ll also notice results each week instead of trying to cram in a whole new body in a month.
-Remember slow and steady wins the race.
+Remember that slow and steady wins the race.

-Cleanses sound like a quick way to lose weight, but don’t expect the effects to last a long time.
-Not only do cleanses offer a short lived weight loss, they are tough on your body.
+Cleanses may sound like a quick way to lose weight, but don’t expect the effects to last a long time.
+Not only do cleanses offer a short-lived weight loss, but they are tough on your body.
 Imagine being hungry to the point of sickness and anger.
-You only get to drink liquids on most of the detoxes so your body is screaming for some good, solid food.
-You may spend lots of time on the toilet as your body rids of the toxins which won’t be a fun time either.
-If you do choose to put yourself through the tough time of cleansing, make sure you know what is exactly in the fluids.
-Many of the detox juices are filled with sugar and carbohydrates.
-Your body needs protein during this time so make sure you aren’t just indulging in liquids packed with sugar instead of things that are actually good for your body.
+You only get to drink liquids on most detoxes, so your body will probably be screaming for some good, solid food.
+(You may spend lots of time on the toilet, too, since your body may be unaccustomed to the new diet.)
+If you do choose to put yourself through the tough time of cleansing, make sure you know exactly what is in the fluids; many detox juices are filled with added sugar.
+And, be realistic with yourself about the lasting (or lack thereof) effects of such weight loss.